 The College will maintain the privacy of the supportive measures if confidentiality does not impair the College's ability to provide the supportive measures.
-The College will act to ensure as minimal an academic impact on the parties as possible.
+The College will ensure that there is as minimal an academic impact on the parties as possible.
 The College will implement measures that do not unreasonably burden the other party.
 Supportive measures are available to a Complainant, irrespective of whether the Complainant files a formal complaint.